ogc1231/puzzle-pyramid/TESTING.md

 | | Input: "yeah" | Not valid enter to try again | Pass | As expected |
 | | Input: "pizza" | Not valid enter to try again | Pass | As expected |
 | | Input: "1" | Not valid enter to try again | Pass | As expected |
 | Dark Passage, torch NOT chosen | | | | |
 | | Input: "enter" | Player enters dark passage, thanks for playing, exits game | Pass | As expected |
 | | Input: "torch" | Not valid enter to try again  | Pass | As expected |
 | | Input: "scissors" | Not valid enter to try again  | Pass | As expected |
 | | Input: "pizza" | Not valid enter to try again  | Pass | As expected |
 | | Input: "1" | Not valid enter to try again  | Pass | As expected |
 | Dark Passage, torch chosen | | | | |
 | | Input: "torch" | Player turns on torch illuminating the passage, thanks for playing, exits game | Pass | As expected |
 | | Input: "enter" | Not valid enter to try again  | Pass | As expected |
 | | Input: "scissors" | Not valid enter to try again  | Pass | As expected |
 | | Input: "pizza" | Not valid enter to try again  | Pass | As expected |
 | | Input: "1" | Not valid enter to try again  | Pass | As expected |

-Repeat for all other tests, as applicable to your own site.
-The aforementioned tests are just an example of a few different project scenarios.

 ## User Story Testing